Timothy C. Hain, MD, Chicago IL. Return to Migraine main page. Page last modified: September 23, 2017

 |Migraine prevalence vs age in women (dashed) and men (solid).
 (Stewart et al, 1994).
 The study that provided this data was according to age rather than time of menopause.
 This is probably the reason that this plot does not show the secondary peak in migraine that occurs perimenopausally (Macgregor and others).||Migraine by age in women and men, in the author's "dizzy" clinic practice.
 This graphic clearly shows that women have far more migraine than men, and also that the peak age is not 35 as in the general population, but rather is 50 in patients who go to the clinic for help with their dizziness (in both men and women).|

 Women have more migraine 3 times more commonly than men.
 This is attributed to hormonal fluctuations.
 Boys and girls prior to puberty have equal rates.
 However, starting at roughly the age of 12, the prevalence of migraine in women takes an abrupt increase compared to men.
 The prevalence of migraine peaks in women in the middle of their reproductive years -- about the age of 35.
-There is also a second peak of migraine at the time of menopause (see below), where migraine in women has a prevalance of roughly 30%.
+There is also a second peak of migraine at the time of menopause (see below), where migraine in women has a prevalence of roughly 30%.

-There is reasonable evidence that the increased incidence of migraines in womenis caused by going from a high to a low estrogen state (Somerville, 1975; MacGregor et al, 2007).
+There is reasonable evidence that the increased incidence of migraines in women is caused by going from a high to a low estrogen state (Somerville, 1975; MacGregor et al, 2007; MacGregor 2015).
+As can be seen below, there are two points that this happens -- just after ovulation, and a few days prior to menstruation.
 Migraines typically diminish in women after roughly 4 years of menopause.

 Several other special considerations apply to women.